ceshm/komorebi/README.md

 engineTester > Main

 #### Camera movements
-The camera class is configured.
+The camera class is configured for this key input:
 - W, S: z axis
 - A, D: x axis
 - Space, Tab: y axis